About

 Privacy Requests may cover access/know, deletion, correction, portability/export, opt-out of sale or sharing, limitation of certain sensitive-information uses, authorized-agent requests, appeals where applicable, and verification.

-AI Terms: AI tools
+AI tools

 AI is assistive.

 AngryPages may offer AI tools for drafting, editing for display, summarizing, search, classification, translation, versioning, cleanup, brand-safe platform presentations, profanity substitution, content cards, story organization, source organization, sales packaging, creator workflows, moderation support, legal-risk routing, and user assistance.
+Paid AI tools and metered AI usage are governed by Money Terms and the price displayed before authorization or use.

-AI Terms: Human review and routing
+Human review and routing

 AI can assist, but it does not decide everything.